100423743/Shiny-Take-Away/README.md

     observe with further detail the linear model used to estimate the player's price.

   4. TOP PLAYERS
-    In this last page, the user can observe a Top 15 Players Ranking according a selected stat or feature, in order to visualize and have an overall idea of which players and from which clubs are the best ones by that characteristic.
+    In this last page, the user can observe a Ranking of Top (10, 25, 50, 100) Players according to the main feature we want to rank them.
+We can rank them by clicking over the column name (once to see the Bottom ones and double click for the Top ones according that variable).
+Additionally, there is a search tab in which you can search about a specific player, team or even nationalities, in order to visualize and have an overall idea of which players and from which clubs are the best ones according some characteristics or stats.